 Workforces that are stressed about meeting deadlines, anxious about their workload, depressed or not receiving proper support from their HR or management teams, are far less productive.

-In 2019/2020, mental health directly resulted in 55% of all days lost due to work-related ill health.
+In 2025, mental ill health was the top cause of long-term absence ,and average absence levels have increased to 9.4 days per employee per year -a record high.
 In a time where many businesses are having to pull the purse strings tight, can you really afford to be losing valuable hours of productive time from your employees?

 Even aside from the days missed, cast your mind back to when you weren’t the boss.
 Did you really feel like working hard for the manager that made you feel small?
 That forced you to work to unrealistic deadlines?
 That had you looking constantly over your shoulder, unwilling to put yourself out there in case you made a mistake?

-Studies have shown that happy and healthy employees are up to 20% more productive than unhappy employees, and that really shouldn’t surprise us.
+Studies have shown that happy employees are 13% more productive than unhappy employees, and that really shouldn’t surprise us.

 After all, would you be more productive in an environment where you were valued, encouraged and supported?
 Or in one where your tea breaks are monitored and the failure to meet deadlines is met with dismissal?